ilios/user-guide/README.md

 Clicking on any return value from search will route you to that location in the guide.
 To return, the browser's back navigation button can be used.

-## Dismiss Search
+## Cancel Search

-Using the escape key on your keyboard will dismiss the user guide search results window and return you to your previous location.
+Using the escape key on your keyboard will cancel the search effort and close the search results window to return you to your previous location.

 # Contact Info